 From big powder bowls to exhilarating tree runs, Niseko is renowned for its quality, quantity and consistency in snow.
 Open from November to May, Niseko provides incredible views of Mt.
 Yotei and Mt.
 Fuji with long runs and incredible backcountry and above treeline terrain.
 Located in Hokkaido a 2.5hrs drive from Chitose Airport, Niseko is Japan’s largest and best-known ski resort.

 Whether you are looking for a ski-in ski-out luxury chalet or a breathtaking penthouse with outstanding views of Mt Yotei, at Leo Trippi, we have a selection of luxury catered chalets in Japan to choose from.
 With sophisticated living and dining areas, let your private chef prepare a beautiful four-course meal whilst you enjoy the views and a glass of champagne on the balcony.

-Several of our luxurious chalets in Japan are located close to the winter sports action with sweeping mountain views and spacious open plan living areas in which guests can unwind by the wood-burning fireplace.
+Several of our luxurious lodges in Japan are located close to the winter sports action with sweeping mountain views and spacious open-plan living areas in which guests can unwind by the wood-burning fireplace.